 }

-you can find all the details about all the attribute of manifest.json here.
+You can find all the details about all the attributes of manifest.json here.
 Once created, Add this to your ROOT DIRECTORY.
 In Case of LARAVEL, PUBLIC DIRECTORY.

-In the next step, you have to link this file to your HTML. adding in the LAYOUT is the best option for laravel
+In the next step, link this file to your HTML. adding in the LAYOUT is the best option for laravel

 Checking for Audits

-After adding manifesto to the system, we will get all the audits to check. you can find the audit in your google chrome developers console.
+After adding the manifesto to the system, we will get all the audits to check. you can find the audit in your Google Chrome developers console.
 All you have to do is check the appropriate option and run the test.

 Service Worker

-Last and final step of the process in the initiating and using the service worker.
-The process can roughly divided into 2 part.
+The last and final step of the process is to initiate and use the service worker.
+The process can roughly divided into two parts.

 Adding the service worker